Burgeoning E-commerce In China Brings Opportunities For Global Businesses - UrduPoint

 "For international businesses, AI tools can generate promotional content tailored to Chinese consumers quickly and cost-effectively," said Yang Debin, a deputy to the National People's Congress and president of the Greater Bay Area (GBA) International Information Technology Association.

-According to Muhammad Mustafa, Vice President of China Mexico Cross-border E-commerce Association, the development of digital infrastructure—such as high-speed interneet and advanced payment systems—is critical to realizing the full pootential of e-commerce.
+According to Muhammad Mustafa, Vice President of China Mexico Cross-border E-commerce Association, the development of digital infrastructure—such as high-speed internet and advanced payment systems—is critical to realizing the full potential of e-commerce.

 "This is especially important for rural areas in other countries, where e-commerce adoption remains relatively low," Mustafa noted.
 "For countries like Pakistan, which has a strong agricultural sector, there is growing demand in China for high-quality agricultural products, including fruits, spices, and meat.
 Developing efficient supply chains for these products will be a priority."